Function Of Coarse Adjustment Knob In Microscope

 Refraction and Lenses

 Microscopes use lenses to refract (bend) light and create a magnified image of the specimen.
-The objective lens collects light from the specimen and forms an intermediate image.
+That said, the objective lens collects light from the specimen and forms an intermediate image.
 The eyepiece then magnifies this intermediate image, producing the final image that you see.

 Focal Length and Focal Plane